yagotome/mini-game-SDL/README.md

 # Sonic, jump!
 ## SDL Mini Project

+### For Linux users:

 To play the game, run:
 ```
 $ make
 ```

-You'll find the executable game in _bin_ folder.
-Therefore, you could also run:
+Then, you'll find the executable game in _bin_ folder.
+Therefore, you could instead run:
 ```
 $ make install
 $ cd bin